RationAI/xopat/modules/webgl/README.md

 ### Data settings
-Data must be loaded in compliance with indices used in `dataSources` elements across the visualisation (strings / image srouce paths passed to `addVisualisation()`)
+Data must be loaded in compliance with indices used in `dataSources` elements across the visualization (strings / image srouce paths passed to `addVisualization()`)
 - the module will automatically extract an ordered subset of the given data in the order in which it expects the data to arrive
     - see `WebGLModule.getSources()`